About Corydoras Zone Aquatics

 Collecting fish abroad

-He also collected in Brazil (along Rio Negro) in 2004 but due to change in regulations for exporting fish we couldn't get any fish with us!
+I also collected in Brazil (along Rio Negro) in 2004 but due to change in regulations for exporting fish we couldn't get any fish with us!
 Images from that trip is coming.

 Social Media Presence